 Upon successful completion of the written portion of the Comprehensive Examination, a student must sit for the oral portion of the exam.
 The oral portion is again conducted by the student's examining committee, and must occur no earlier than 1 calendar week and no later than 4 months after successful completion of the written portion.
 After the student has completed their Comprehensive Examination Committee Appointment form on GradPath, they will gain access to the Announcement of Doctoral Comprehensive Examination form.
-Students will use this form to set the date of the oral portion of their Comprehensive Exam.
-After the Announcement form has been approved, the Results of the

-Comprehensive Examination form is automatically created in GradPath.
+Students will use this form to set the date of the oral portion of their Comprehensive Examination form is automatically created in GradPath.
 The Chair of the student's examination committee will have access to the Results form, allowing them to submit the student's results to the Graduate College electronically.
 Students must be careful to fill out the requisite forms on GradPath (Comprehensive Examination Committee Appointment, Announcement of Doctoral Comprehensive Examination).